pascalpp/marionette-freeform/README.md

 At the moment I'm leaning toward not using Marionette Regions in any of these views, and instead assigning an `el` attribute to each Element, which its ElementView will find in the parent FormView and consume as its own.
 There are a couple reasons for this thinking:

 - Re-rendering HTML form elements generally leads to a bad user experience (losing focus state, cursor position, selection, etc.).
 So I'm biasing this framework toward rendering elements once and then managing any DOM changes dynamically and automatically.
-Which means we don't need
+Which means we don't need the dynamic view-swapping that regions provide.
 - HTML forms already require a lot of markup.
 A goal of of Free Forms is to minimize the markup required, so leaving out regions means one less DOM node per element.
+- Since FormView is a LayoutView, developers could still use regions for other purposes.
+- Considering make .el consumption the default behavior, but allowing devs to use regions if they prefer.

 # Validation